raphCode/master-thesis-muzero/introduction.typ

 board conditions.
 An accurate assessment of positions is necessary to guide the search towards victory.
-Go !gs can span hundreds of moves, making it difficult to determine which positions are good or bad for either player in the long run, especially since a single move can have a significant impact on the rest of the !g.
+Go !gs can span hundreds of moves, making it difficult to determine which positions are good or bad for either !pl in the long run, especially since a single move can have a significant impact on the rest of the !g.

 !ago's success suggests that it uses an intelligent !algo, as the improvements cannot be